core-wg/oscore/draft-ietf-core-object-security.md

 * Sender ID.
 Variable length byte string identifying the Sender Context.
 Its value is immutable once the security context is established.

 * Sender Key.
 Byte string containing the symmetric key to protect messages to send.
 Derived from Common Context and Sender ID.
-Length is determined by Algorithm.
+Length is determined by the AEAD Algorithm.
 Its value is immutable once the security context is established.

 * Sender IV.
 Byte string containing the IV to protect messages to send.
 Derived from Common Context and Sender ID.
-Length is determined by Algorithm.
+Length is determined by the AEAD Algorithm.
 Its value is immutable once the security context is established.

 * Sequence Number.
 Non-negative integer used to protect requests and observe responses to send.
 Used as partial IV {{RFC8152}} to generate unique nonces for the AEAD.
-Maximum value is determined by Algorithm.
+Maximum value is determined by the AEAD Algorithm.

 The Recipient Context contains the following parameters:

 * Recipient ID.
 Variable length byte string identifying the Recipient Context.
 Its value is immutable once the security context is established.

 * Recipient Key.
 Byte string containing the symmetric key to verify messages received.
 Derived from Common Context and Recipient ID.
-Length is determined by the Algorithm.
+Length is determined by the AEAD Algorithm.
 Its value is immutable once the security context is established.

 * Recipient IV.
 Byte string containing the IV to verify messages received.
 Derived from Common Context and Recipient ID.
-Length is determined by Algorithm.
+Length is determined by the AEAD Algorithm.
 Its value is immutable once the security context is established.

 * Replay Window (Server only).
 The replay window to verify requests received.